Noise-Robust Estimation of Quantum Observables in Noisy Hardware: Implementation, verification and benchmarking

-where $p,q,r,s$ are indices of a given basis set, $c^\dagger$ and $c$ are the fermionic creation and annihilation operators and $h^{pq}$, $h^{pqrs}$ are constants called the one- and two-electron integrals, respectively.
-In contrast to the TFIM from the previous example, where the number of terms scales as $O(n^2)$, with the number of qubits $n$, the ES Hamiltonian is fully dense with $O(n^4)$ quartic interaction terms between all fermionic modes.
-As our benchmark for error mitigation, we compute the approximate ground-state energy of the $\operatorname{H}_4$ hydrogen chain with an inter-atomic distance of $1.0 \angstrom$.
-We use the minimal STO-3G chemical basis set and encode the fermionic system into $8$ qubits through the Jordan Wigner Transformation.
+where $p,q,r,s$ label basis functions, $c^\dagger$ and $c$ are fermionic creation and annihilation operators, and $h^{pq}$ and $h^{pqrs}$ denote one- and two-electron integrals.
+In contrast to the TFIM Hamiltonian, where the number of interaction terms scales as $O(n^2)$ with the number of qubits $n$, the electronic structure Hamiltonian contains $O(n^4)$ interaction terms and is therefore substantially denser.